-Alabama estate tax returns, affidavits of estate tax and estate tax waivers are no longer required for estates whose owners died after Dec.
+Alabama estate tax returns, affidavits of estate tax and estate tax waivers are no longer required for estates where the owners died after Dec.
 31, 2004.
 If no filing extensions were granted, Sept.
 30, 2005, was the final reporting date for any 2004 estate tax liabilities.
-Call (334) 242-1000 for details about Alabama's estate tax requirements.
+Call (334) 242-1000 for details about Alabama’s estate tax requirements.

 Alabama does not impose an inheritance or gift tax.

 Alabama taxpayers no longer have to file for an extension.
 Taxpayers are granted an automatic extension to Oct.
 15. Details are in the Form 40 instruction book.

 Alabama taxpayers can get additional information and help at one of the state’s Taxpayer Service Centers.

 Effective beginning in 2006, Alabama law provides for an annual sales tax holiday that begins at 12:01 a.m. on the first Friday in August and ends at midnight the following Sunday.
 Counties and cities may choose whether to participate, as noted on the state’s sales tax holiday Web page.

 For more information, contact the Alabama Department of Revenue at (334) 242-1170.

 To download tax forms on this site, you will need to install a free copy of Adobe Acrobat Reader.
 Click here for instructions.